North Carolina A&T–North Carolina Central rivalry: Football

 In this early period, both teams won games on the field only to have an ineligible player rob them of the victory.
 In 1935, Calvin Hall and Harry Lash played for North Carolina A&T without informing Aggie coaches that they had played for another school a year earlier.
 After this rules violation was discovered, the CIAA ruled in February 1936 that both players were ineligible and that all the games in which they played were forfeited.
 Lash started against North Carolina College, which forfeited the Aggies' 1935 victory.
 In 1941, the head coach at Johnson C. Smith let the CIAA know that North Carolina College player Henry "Big Dog" Thomas had played for another HBCU in 1934 and had not sat out the required one year before playing for the Eagles.
 Thomas had registered at North Carolina College as a freshman and told his coaches he had not played previously.
 After a CIAA investigation, Thomas was ruled ineligible, and North Carolina College forfeited all of the games in which he played, including a tightly contested and hard-fought victory over North Carolina A&T.

 A fight during the 1950s compelled the game to be moved to Wallace Wade Stadium on the campus of Duke University.
 It was at Wallace Wade, that a man drove his car onto the field during the game and parked at the 50-yard line.
-The series record stands right now with the Aggies of North Carolina A&T leading with a record of 52–34–5.
+The series record stands right now with the Aggies of North Carolina A&T leading with a record of 54–38–5.

 Rise of the Classic

 North Carolina A&T won the first Aggie-Eagle Classic game in 1994, 38–9.
 North Carolina A&T held a 10–2 edge in the meetings since the intrastate rivalry moved from a home-and-home scenario to an annual neutral site game in Carter-Finley Stadium in 1994.
 North Carolina Central would not earn their first win of the series until 2002, with a 33–30 overtime win.
-There are three instances in the series in which the losing team was unable to score: The first was in 2001 when the Aggies of North Carolina A&T won with a 22–0 victory, the second was in a 25–0 2003 win in which the Aggies went on the become the Mid-Eastern Athletic Conference champions and 45-0 Aggie win in 2018.
+There are three instances in the series in which the losing team was unable to score: The first was in 2001 when the Aggies of North Carolina A&T won with a 22–0 victory, the second was in a 25–0 2003 win in which the Aggies went on to become the Mid-Eastern Athletic Conference champions and 45-0 Aggie win in 2018.

 The games with the closest margins of victory happened in 2004 and 2005.
 In 2004, the Aggies, who were on the verge of a 15–13 upset by the Eagles, recovered a failed exchange with a little over a minute left.
 The Aggies progressed down the field and kicked a 50-yard field goal as time expired to win the game.
 The following year, the Eagles of North Carolina Central returned the favor by defeating the Aggies 23–22 in the final edition of the classic.
 The Aggies beat Central 22–16 in their game on November 14, 2012.